Kathleen Thomerson

-Kathleen Armstrong Thomerson (born February 18, 1934) is an American organist and hymnwriter.
+Kathleen Armstrong Thomerson (February 18, 1934 – April 7, 2025) was an American organist and hymnwriter.

 Biography

 A native of Jackson, Tennessee, Thomerson spent portions of her childhood in Mississippi, California, and Texas.
 She attended the University of Texas, receiving a bachelor's degree in music in 1956 and a master's degree in 1958; she also studied at Syracuse University, with Flor Peeters at the Royal Conservatoire of Antwerp, and with Jean Langlais in Paris.
-She worked as the music director of University United Methodist Church in St. Louis, and taught organ at the Saint Louis Conservatory and at Southern Illinois University Edwardsville; she has also worked as organist and music director at Mt.
+She worked as the music director of University United Methodist Church in St. Louis, and taught organ at the Saint Louis Conservatory and at Southern Illinois University Edwardsville; she also worked as organist and music director at Mt.
 Olive Lutheran Church in Austin, Texas.
-She is a Fellow of the American Guild of Organists.
+She was a Fellow of the American Guild of Organists.

-As a writer of hymns, Thomerson is best known for the text "I Want to Walk as a Child of the Light", written in the summer of 1966 after a visit to the Church of the Redeemer in Houston, and set to her own tune, Houston.
-She has composed other hymn tunes as well, including several for publication in the 2005 collection A Taste of Heaven's Joys: A Collection of Original Hymns, written with Patricia B. Clark.
+As a writer of hymns, Thomerson was best known for the text "I Want to Walk as a Child of the Light", written in the summer of 1966 after a visit to the Church of the Redeemer in Houston, and set to her own tune, Houston.
+She composed other hymn tunes as well, including several for publication in the 2005 collection A Taste of Heaven's Joys: A Collection of Original Hymns, written with Patricia B. Clark.
 She published a bio-bibliography of her teacher Langlais in 1989, and a biography of Marie-Claire Alain in 2002.

 While at the University of Texas, Kathleen Armstrong met Jamie Edward Thomerson, marrying him on June 1, 1957.
 He went on to a career as an ichthyologist and professor at Southern Illinois University Edwardsville.
 The couple had three children, two sons and a daughter, and remained together until his death from prostate cancer on January 4, 2015.

+Thomerson died on April 7, 2025, at the age of 91.